simongoricar/lastfm-extended-scrobbles/README.md

 If unexpected errors pop up during the analysis and they aren't caused by something like a configuration issue, please do fill out a GitHub Issue with details of your problems.

+## 3. Extended Data
+This tool was made with the intent of calculating length for each listened track.
+Track length is for now the main exended information this tool provides.

+**All columns:**
+- Track source `local music library / MusicBrainz / YouTube`
+- Scrobble time `unix epoch`
+- Artist name and MusicBrainz ID
+- Album title and MusicBrainz ID
+- Track title and MusicBrainz ID
+- Track length `in seconds, with one decimal place for local data`

 ---

 ###### A note on expected speed
 Speed of this script varies quite a bit.
 If most of your scrobbles are present in your local music library (let's say 90%), a thousant scrobbles should take less than a minute.
-When the script has to reach out to MusicBrainz or YouTube, things start to slow down.
+When the script has to reach out to MusicBrainz or YouTube, things start to slow down as we are limited by their rate-limiting.